erfianugrah/video-resizer/docs/features/large-file-streaming.md

 ## Future Considerations

-1. **Progressive Streaming Support**: Add support for storing partial cache results for interrupted operations
+1. **Direct Origin Streaming Optimization**: For files >128MB, explore direct-to-R2 streaming solutions
-2. **Adaptive Chunk Sizing**: Dynamically adjust chunk sizes based on file characteristics
+2. **Adaptive Limit Adjustment**: Consider adjusting the 128MB threshold based on real-world metrics
-3. **Bandwidth-Aware Streaming**: Adjust streaming behavior based on origin bandwidth characteristics
+3. **Origin Acceleration**: For large files that bypass KV, consider alternative edge caching strategies
-4. **Metrics Collection**: Add detailed metrics for streaming operations to monitor performance
+4. **Metrics Collection**: Add detailed metrics to monitor performance across size tiers

 ## Conclusion

-This implementation provides a comprehensive solution for handling files of any size in Cloudflare Workers, eliminating previous memory limitations while maintaining high performance.
-The architecture ensures that all content, regardless of size, can be properly processed and cached for optimal delivery.
+This implementation provides a pragmatic solution to handling files of various sizes in Cloudflare Workers.
+Instead of trying to force all files through KV storage (which can cause memory issues), we've implemented a tiered approach that respects the platform's limits while still optimizing performance:

+1. Files under 40MB use the most efficient approach for speed
+2. Files between 40-128MB use optimized streaming techniques for memory efficiency
+3. Files larger than 128MB bypass KV storage completely to prevent memory errors

+This approach prioritizes reliability and stability over theoretical capabilities, ensuring that the system operates efficiently within Cloudflare Workers' real-world constraints.